Vitamin B12: Fortified foods

 Foods for which vitamin B12-fortified versions are available include breakfast cereals, plant-derived milk substitutes such as soy milk and oat milk, energy bars, and nutritional yeast.
 The fortification ingredient is cyanocobalamin.
-Microbial fermentation yields adenosylcobalamin, which is then converted to cyanocobalamin by addition of potassium cyanide or thiocyanate in the presence of sodium nitrite and heat.
+Microbial fermentation yields adenosylcobalamin, which is then converted to cyanocobalamin by the addition of potassium cyanide or thiocyanate in the presence of sodium nitrite and heat.

-As of 2019, nineteen countries require food fortification of wheat flour, maize flour or rice with vitamin B12.
+As of 2019, nineteen countries require food fortification of wheat flour, maize flour, or rice with vitamin B12.
 Most of these are in southeast Africa or Central America.

 Vegan advocacy organizations, among others, recommend that every vegan consume B12 from either fortified foods or supplements.